maxg203/dotfiles/README.md

 Now manage your dotfiles just like any other repository except that you should now use the `config` alias instead of `git`.

 ## Install these dotfiles on another system
 **Warning:** This will replace existing dotfiles if you already have any installed locally.
+Because mine are better.
 ``` shell
 curl -o- https://raw.githubusercontent.com/maxg203/dotfiles/master/install.sh | sh
 ```